Tecpatl: Tecpatl as calendrical symbol

 The image of the tecpatl was a lunar symbol and therefore ruled agricultural events.
 Their patron gods were: Chalchiuhtotolin and Tezcatlipoca.

-In the trecena of Ce Tecpatl(One Flint), the gods were Tonatiuh and Mictlantecuhtli.
+In the trecena of Ce Tecpatl(One Flint), the gods were Tōnatiuh and Mictlantecuhtli.
 On day Ce Tecpatl(One Flint), there was a festival dedicated to Huitzilopochtli, patron god of Tenochtitlan.

 Tecpatl Year 1 (1168): the Aztec people left their place of origin, Aztlán, to undertake a long and difficult journey through the arid northern lands, part of what is now known as Mexico City.